sivasGithubExercise/enable-branch-protection/README.md

 If you don't see the output, make sure Smee is running correctly in another Terminal tab.

+Also enhanced version of this server to handle App installation event and new repo/file creation event in `server_refined.rb`.
+You can run that using `ruby server_refined.rb`

 ## Usage

 You can add, remove, or modify the branch protection rules by changing the parameters inside the `options` array in the `protect_branch` helper method: